 It is difficult to measure a direct effect of having a chat.
 But the convenience of it can’t be denied: It is a bit like when you're in a supermarket and you can't find flour.
 If you find yourself with no one to ask where it is, you might not buy flour that day.
 Therefore, one of the most important places to implement chat on your website is on the check-out page.
 Nothing is worse for a company than a customer unsuccessfully trying to complete an order.
 If they don't have anybody to ask, chances are that they will not complete the order and take their business elsewhere.

 Watermark Consulting has provided some interesting numbers on the overall effect of providing a good customer experience vs not doing so.
 It’s a comparison between the top 10 publicly listed companies vs. the bottom 10 in Forrester’s Customer Experience Index.
-The trend has been the same every year so far: Those with good customer experience by far outperforms those without.
+The trend has been the same every year so far: those with good customer experience by far outperform those without.

 Adding chat to your repertoire will improve the overall customer experience, for some customers critically so.
 So when deciding whether to go for it or not, think about those check-outs and those extra few percent of customers who actually need your help but won’t stop to contact you via phone or email.
 If you’re into improving the customer experience in general, note that this logic can be applied to any instant-messaging platform, especially in social media.

 Running multiple conversations simultaneously

 From a contact center's perspective, chat has a great advantage over phone and email since an agent can easily manage multiple chat conversations simultaneously and still deliver excellent service.
 This reduces Cost Per Contact significantly.